-- gifts of \$20 or less (other than cash/cash card) (up to \$50 per year); - gifts from a relative or friend (if based on your personal relationship); - invitations to "widely-attended gatherings" (if your supervisor approves); † - business meals overseas (if a foreign person is present, in most cases); - · discounts generally available to the public; - awards and honorary degrees (in some cases); - meals, lodging and travel if based on an outside business relationship or a spouse's employment; - items of little intrinsic value (greeting cards, plaques, trophies); and - gifts from a foreign government of \$415 or less-a gift of over \$415 can be accepted on behalf of the United States Government. - If you are a political appointee, you cannot use this exception for a gift or invitations from a registered lobbyist or lobbying organization unless: (1) it is an invitation to an event at which you are speaking, (2) the gift or invitation is based on a personal relationship, or (3) the gift or invitation is from a 501(c)(3) organization or a media company (and the invitation was not extended by a person who is a lobbyist). - † An event is a "widely-attended gathering" (WAG) if a large and diverse number of people from outside the U.S. Government are expected to attend and the event is not primarily entertainment; if the invitation is from someone other than the host of the event, more than 100 persons must be attending and the value must be \$415 or less to use this exception.
-An ethics official can advise you whether an event is a WAG and can provide an approval form.
+- gifts of \$20 or less (other than cash/cash card) (up to \$50 per year from the same donor); - gifts from a relative or friend (if based on your personal relationship); - invitations to "widely-attended gatherings" (if your supervisor approves); † - business meals overseas (if a foreign person is present, in most cases); - discounts generally available to the public; - awards and honorary degrees (in some cases); - meals, lodging and travel if based on an outside business relationship or a spouse's employment; - items of little intrinsic value (greeting cards, plaques, trophies); and - gifts from a foreign government of \$415 or less-a gift of over \$415 can be accepted on behalf of the United States government. - If you are a political appointee, you cannot use this exception for a gift or invitation from a registered lobbyist or lobbying organization unless: (1) it is an invitation to an event at which you are speaking on behalf of the government or (2) it is from a 501(c)(3) organization or a media company (and not extended by a lobbyist). - † An event is a "widely-attended gathering" (WAG) if a large and diverse number of people from outside the U.S. government are expected to attend and the event is not primarily entertainment; if the invitation is from someone other than the host of the event, more than 100 persons must be attending and the value must be \$415 or less to use this exception.
+An ethics official can advise you on whether an event is a WAG and can provide an approval form.